Davao Archbishop Fernando Capalla dies at age 89 | Davao Today

 In November 2001, Capalla issued a pastoral letter condemning the rise of summary executions in Davao City on suspicions that they were into illegal drug peddling and abuse, a precursor of the war on drugs killings that rocked the nation under the Duterte presidency.

-Capalla was given recognition for this promotion of interfaith dialogue, and received the San Lorenzo Ruiz Award for Peace and Unity in 1991, Ateneo de Manila University’s Public Service Award for Peace in 1998, and the Aurora Aragon Quezon Peace Award for Peace Advocacy and Peace Building in 2000. (davaotoday.com)archbishop davao, capalla
+Capalla was given recognition for this promotion of interfaith dialogue, and received the San Lorenzo Ruiz Award for Peace and Unity in 1991, Ateneo de Manila University’s Public Service Award for Peace in 1998, and the Aurora Aragon Quezon Peace Award for Peace Advocacy and Peace Building in 2000. (davaotoday.com)capalla, catholic, CBCP, davao city